wenlzhang/obsidian-tag-index/README.md

 - **Curated Tag Collection**: Create a personalized list of your most important tags separate from Obsidian's default tag pane
 - **Hierarchical Tag Support**: Full support for nested tags with automatic tree structure (e.g., `#project/dev/feature`)
 - **Multiple Addition Methods**: Add tags from the editor context menu, default tag pane, or command palette
-- **Visual Organization**: Rearrange tags via intuitive drag and drop
+- **Visual Organization**: Rearrange tags via intuitive drag and drop in custom sort mode
 - **Quick Note Access**: Click any tag to instantly see all notes using that tag
+- **Dual Sorting System**: Independent sorting for tags and notes
+  - **Tag Sorting**: Sort tags by custom order, frequency, name, or added time
-- **Flexible Note Sorting**: Sort notes under each tag by file name, modified time, or created time with one click
+  - **Note Sorting**: Sort notes under each tag by file name, modified time, or created time

 ### Line Content Display